moodykhalif23/ScaleBit/README.md

 ### Kubernetes Deployment with Helm

-The recommended way to deploy the platform is by using the provided Helm chart, which leverages Istio for service mesh capabilities.
+The recommended way to deploy ScaleBit is by using the provided Helm chart, which leverages Istio for service mesh capabilities.

 1. **Install Istio**:
    Ensure Istio is installed in your Kubernetes cluster.